Understand what your users will experience during the Managed OS for macOS update process

-Users will receive a banner notification starting 5 days before the enforcement deadline.
+Users will receive a banner notification once the update is cached.
 Clicking on the notification will open the Kandji Menu Bar App.

 Updating macOS Inside the Kandji Menu Bar App

 Users will notice the Kandji menu bar app has a red dot indicating that an action is required.
-This indicator will begin to appear 5 days prior to the enforcement deadline.
+This indicator will begin to appear once the update is cached.

 When clicking on the Kandji menu bar app dropdown, users will see the available macOS update and its version.

-The update will be visible in the Kandji menu bar app starting 5 days prior to the enforcement deadline.
+The update will be visible in the Kandji menu bar app as soon as it is cached.

-Update Info: Once a user clicks the available update in the menu bar app, they will be presented with the update information and the option to start the update immediately.
-Once the user clicks Start Now, all open apps will be forcibly closed and kept closed until the update is finished.
+Update Confirmation: Once a user clicks the Update button in the menu bar app, they will be presented with the update information and the option to start the update immediately.
+Once the user clicks Start Update, all open apps will be forcibly closed and kept closed until the update is finished.

 Install in Progress: After a user starts an update via the Kandji menu bar app, they will be shown the following Install in Progress window.
 The Mac will automatically reboot to complete the update installation.